Dusty-Willow/Personal-Projects/Cognixia JUMP Projects/Game Project/readme.txt

 Simple game application developed using Python, as well as the Pygame Module for GUI.
 The application uses a JSON file as a means of keeping track of player score for each type of game being played.
+Currently there are two games implemented.
+The first is Rock, Paper, Scissors and the second is Tic Tac Toe.